lubuntu-team/manual/source/3/3.2/3.2.5/desktop.rst

 .. image:: desktop-font.png

 The tab :guilabel:`Slide Show` shows settings for slide show of changing your wallpaper automatically like a slide show.
 The checkbox :guilabel:`Enable Slide Show` enables the slide show that auto changes your wallpaper.
 The field :guilabel:`Wallpaper image folder` changes the path to find the different pictures for the slideshow or to find a folder press the :guilabel:`Browse` button.
 To change how long it takes for the slideshow of the desktop background to change change the fields in :guilabel:`Interval` for changing how fast the slideshow changes.
-To randomize the order in which the pictures change check/uncheck the :guilabel:`Randomize the slide show` checkbox.
+To randomize the order in which the pictures change check the :guilabel:`Randomize the slide show` checkbox.

 .. image::  slideshow-desktop.png